 Place a protector next to the patient.

-For example, in the case accommodation:
+For example, in case placements:

-put a folded blanket under your back for stability;
+place a folded blanket under your back for stability;

-put a pillow under the arm lying on top;
+place a pillow under the arm lying on top;

-bend the leg lying on top at the knee and place a pillow between the knees.
+Bend the leg lying on top at the knee and place a pillow between the knees.

 Unfold the diaper.